kontainapp/km-releases/GettingStarted.md

 ### Virtual Machine Prerequisites

-The linux kernel that Kontain runs on must have a Kontain supported virtual machine kernel module installed in order for Kontain to work.
-Currently `KVM` and Kontain proprietary `KKM` are supported by Kontain.
+The Linux kernel that Kontain runs on must have a Kontain supported virtual machine kernel module installed in order for Kontain to work.
+Currently regular Linux `KVM` module and Kontain proprietary `KKM` module are supported by Kontain.

-The `KVM` module is available on most kernels.
+The `KVM` module is available on most Linux kernels.
+Kontain requies Linux Kernel 5.x to properly function due to some changes and improvements in 5.x KVM Module.

 Some cloud service providers, AWS in particular, do not supported nested virtualization with `KVM`.
 For these cases, the Kontain proprietary `KKM` module is used.

-For AWS, Kontain provides an pre-built AMI to experiment with KKM (Ubuntu 20 with KKM preinstalled).
+To make it easie to try Kontain on AWS, Kontain provides a pre-built AMI to experiment with KKM (Ubuntu 20 with KKM preinstalled).
+See below in `Amazon - pre-built AMI` section

-Kontain manipulates VMs and needs either `KVM` module and `/dev/kvm` device, or Kontain proprietary `KKM` module and related `/dev/kkm` device.
+Kontain manipulates VMs and needs acess to either `/dev/kvm` device, or `/dev/kkm` device , depending on the kernel module used.

 ## Install

 Kontain releases are maintained on a public git repo https://github.com/kontainapp/km-releases, with README.md giving basic download and install instruction.

 ### Install on a machine with KVM enabled

+Assuming the Linux kernel is 5.0 and above (check `uname -a`), and kvm module is loaded (check `lsmod | grep kvm`) and thus `/dev/kvm` file exist,  you can install and use Kontain support for building and running unikernels.

 For the impatient, `wget -q -O - https://raw.githubusercontent.com/kontainapp/km-releases/master/kontain-install.sh | bash`.